What are the minimum requirements to become a blood donor?

 If I have a cold or the flu, can I donate blood?

-In order to donate, blood centers require that you be in generally good health (symptom-free) and recommend that you are feeling well.
+No, blood blood centers require that you be in good health (symptom-free) and feeling well.

 Can I still donate if I have high blood pressure?

-Yes, if your blood pressure in under control and within the limits set in the donation guidelines.
+Yes, if your blood pressure falls within the limits set by FDA regulations.

 What if I'm taking aspirin or medication prescribed by my doctor?